Digital Detox - 9 Steps to Mental Clarity

 Step 7: Rediscover Analog Activities

-For inner peace, Try Spiritual Wellness Routine for journaling ideas.
+For inner peace, try Spiritual Wellness Routine for journaling ideas.

 Step 8: Schedule Weekly Digital Sabbaths